jrfso/jrfs/README.md

 ```

 <details>
-<summary>You can also make plugins to add custom commands.</summary>
+<summary>Make a plugin to declare and expose custom commands.</summary>

 ```ts
 import { CommandType, PluginType, registerPlugin } from "@jrfs/core";